djosephsen/slacker/Readme.md

 ## Current Status

 Slacker is basically working and basically documented.
-All plugin types are implemented and functional.
+All plugin types are implemented and functional and there are several included plugins of varying degress of complexity that should help get you started writing your own plugins.

 ### Todo's in order of when I'll probably get to them:

-* I'm considering some drastic changes to the Broker code to make it so that you can make non-RTM API calls from convenience functions provided by the broker, and be given a channel to block on for a reply from the slack API.
+* built-in convienence functions for calling out to the Slack API proper
-* I'm in the process of porting my [hal handlers](https://github.com/djosephsen/HalHandlers) to slacker so I can replace the Hal bots I'm currently running on various teams with Slacker.
+* I'm considering some drastic changes to the Broker code to support the bullet point above
 * Integrated statsd support for emitting metrics
 * Transparent support for custom [slash-commands](https://dbgone.slack.com/services/new/slash-commands)
 * Other loftier stuff like redundancy, failover, and Lua-Plugins that I'm too